AlanKenet/Arch-Installer/README.md

 # Arch-Installer

-This is a Arch Installer for BIOS legacy systems, based in a modified version of the arch installation script created by luca.py.
+This is an Arch installer for legacy BIOS systems, based on a modified version of the Arch installation script created by luca.py.

 ## Notes:

-* My own version is named arch-installer, luca.py modified version are named xarch-installer.
+* My own version is named arch-install, luca.py modified version are named xarch-install.
 * All original lines that have been altered are marked as "Removed" and the changes made are marked as "Added".
 * Enter the timezone using the format Zone/Subzone.
 Example: "[+]→ Enter the Timezone with format Zone/SubZone : America/Chicago"
 * To avoid issues with GRUB installation, specify the full path to the drive in the "[+]→ Enter The Drive :" option.
 Example: "[+]→ Enter The Drive : /dev/sda".